Accessible Flipbooks: How to Create Inclusive Content with Flipsnack

 Final thoughts

-Accessible flipbooks help you reach more people, improve search performance, and reduce legal risk.
+Accessible flipbooks help you reach more people, improve search performance, and reduce the legal risk that comes with publishing content that is not ADA compliant or WCAG conformant..
 If your PDF isn’t accessible, it’s leaving readers behind.
 Use the right structure, add alt text for images, run an accessibility checker, and choose tools like Flipsnack that support WCAG and ADA compliance from the ground up.

 Start with an accessible PDF, turn on accessibility features, and test before publishing.
 That’s how you make your content usable, not just visible.